wdm0006/elote/README.md

 There are a bunch of examples in the examples directory if you want to dive a little deeper, but Elote is pretty simple to use.
 The two objects we care about are Competitors and Arenas.
-Competitors are the things you are rating, and an Arena is a mechanism to schedule bouts between them.
+Competitors are the things you are rating, and an Arena is a mechanism to schedule Bouts between them.
 First, Competitors:

 Competitors
 -----------